Adjusting to a New Axial Spondyloarthritis Diagnosis

 - Ask for help when you need it.
 If you don’t want help, it’s okay to say “no.”

 - You may not be able to fully control your disease, but you can control how you think, react and feel about it.

 Personal relationships can give you a boost when you’re feeling low.
 This may mean friends and family.
 But sometimes the best support comes from people who also have axSpA.

 You can connect with people who “really get it” through an online community or a local support group.
-You can find one through The Arthritis Foundation’s Live Yes!
-Network.
+You can find one through the Arthritis Foundation's community.
 Online forums and support groups can buck you up when you need it.
 Members also give you tips about life with axSpA that they have learned through trial-and-error.

 A positive outlook can actually change your brain.
 Pain-blocking chemicals are released when you feel upbeat.
 Negative thoughts do the opposite, making pain more intense.
 Try to focus on what’s right with your life instead of what’s wrong.
 It can make a real difference.

 Stay in the Know.
 Live in the Yes.